Therapeutic Boarding Schools Helping Nebraska Families

-Asheville Academy provides a therapeutic environment for young girls from Nebraska who are struggling with emotional and behavioral issues.
-As a leading therapeutic boarding school, our program helps girls from Nebraska find success with evidence-based therapeutic techniques, accredited academics, and caring staff.
+Asheville Academy helps young girls from Nebraska deal with their emotional and behavioral struggles in a supportive therapeutic environment.
+Our program, one of the leading therapeutic boarding schools, combines evidence-based therapeutic techniques, accredited academics, and caring staff to help girls from Nebraska find success.
 Asheville Academy is one of the top therapeutic boarding schools for Nebraska families, even though it is located in Asheville, North Carolina.

 Finding Help for Your Daughter with a Nebraska Therapeutic Boarding School

 As a top reviewed therapeutic boarding school, Asheville Academy provides accredited academics to all girls.
-Recognized by the State of North Carolina as a certified non-public school, we offer small learning environments to meet each student’s abilities, study habits, and motivations.
-Based on small class sizes, each girl receives more specialized assistance and accommodating lesson plans.
-Creating a positive environment and a personalized learning approach allows us to help girls achieve academic success.
+We offer a small learning environment to meet each student’s abilities, study habits, and motivations and are recognized by the State of North Carolina as a certified non-public school.
+As our student-teacher ratio is small, we are able to give each girl more specialized assistance and lesson plans.
+This personalized learning approach allows us to help girls achieve academic success in a positive environment.

-Certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF), Asheville Academy’s therapeutic boarding school provides the top level of therapeutic care for Nebraska girls and their families.
-Our program was specifically designed for young Nebraska girls ages 10-14 who are struggling with depression, anxiety, grief, defiance, or underperformance.
+Asheville Academy is a therapeutic boarding school certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF) and provides the top level of therapeutic care for Nebraska girls and their families.
+Specifically designed for young girls ages 10 to 14, our focus specializes in helping Nebraska girls struggling with depression, anxiety, grief, defiance or underperformance.

 Our Therapeutic Approach

-Asheville Academy for Girls has helped hundreds of families and their daughters achieve lasting change and success.
-Our multidisciplinary approach includes dynamic therapeutic techniques such as Equine Therapy, DBT, and Group Therapy.
-Nebraska girls are a part of a comfortable and nurturing home-like community with multiple therapeutic facilities on our campus.
+Asheville Academy has helped families from all over the country achieve lasting change and success.
+Some of our unique therapeutic techniques include Equine Therapy, DBT, and Group Therapy.
+With our multiple therapeutic facilities, Nebraska girls are a part of a home-like community, that is comfortable and nurturing.
 Our setting provides a safe and comfortable space for girls to learn new ways to interact with peers, adults, and their families.
-For more information about how Asheville Academy for Girls helps families from Nebraska, call 800.264.8709.
+To learn more about our beautiful North Carolina campus and the support we provide, call 800.264.8709!